-DO NOT stand close to the alarm when the horn is sounding.
+DO NOT stand close to the Alarm when the horn is sounding.
 Exposure at close range may be harmful to your hearing.
 When testing, step away when horn starts sounding.

 It is important to test this unit every week to make sure it is working properly.
 Using the test button is the recommended way to test this Smoke Alarm.

-Press and hold the test button on the cover of the unit until the alarm sounds (the unit may continue to alarm for a few seconds after you release the button).
+Press and hold the Test/Silence button on the cover of the unit until the alarm sounds (the unit may continue to alarm for a few seconds after you release the button).
 If it does not alarm, make sure the unit is receiving power and test it again.
 If it still does not alarm, replace it immediately.

-During testing you will hear a loud, repeating horn pattern: 3 beeps, pause.
+During testing, you will hear a loud, repeating horn pattern: 3 beeps, pause, 3 beeps, pause.
+LED flashes once every second.